chiniczR/The-Jukebox-Serverless-Web-App/README.md

-## The Jukebox - a Serverless Web App
+## The Jukebox - A Serverless Web App